appsbu-de/phaserJumpstart/README.md

-# Phaser Jump start
+# PhaserJS Jump start

-My template for jumstarting game prototypes using phaser.
+My template for jumpstarting game prototypes using [Phaser](http://phaser.io).
 Noone needs a complex build script for prototypes ;)

 ## Howto
 You do not need to get the repository, just use the commands below to get a working copy: